 It's a car that plays a very deft hand, bridging the gap between the mainstream and premium marques while delivering comfort and value that's often market-leading.
-It's why the Passat is now Volkswagen's most successful nameplate and the reason why Wolfsburg couldn't afford to get generation eight wrong.
-They haven't.
+It's why the Passat is now Volkswagen's most successful nameplate and the reason why Wolfsburg can't afford to get generation eight wrong.
+Hence this revised version.

 Design and Build

 The difficulty in attracting buyers away from the likes of BMW and Audi is that you need your product to offer all the attractions of a BMW and Audi but at a more competitive price.
 That includes looking as expensive as these brands, which is something the Passat has often struggled to achieve.
 Not any more.
-At least not from the outside, where the MK8 model Passat looks sleek, chiselled and polished, with head and tail lights that emphasise the car's width.
+At least not from the outside, where this facelifted version of the eighth generation Passat looks sleek, chiselled and polished, with full-LED head and tail lights that emphasise the car's width.

-In fact, the current car is a touch shorter but both lower and wider than its predecessor and with 79mm more built into the wheelbase, there's more space in the cabin.
-The dashboard is a good deal more setsquare than was the case with previous generation Passats, although Volkswagen would probably call it 'architectural'.
-It features a big central screen and a set of optional digital 'virtual' dials.
+Inside, cabin quality is at least the equal of what you'd find in more expensive premium brand mid-sized saloon, especially if you're able to stretch to one of the higher trim levels.
+The interior features a big central 8-inch screen and a set of optional digital 'virtual' dials.
 The seats, as in most Volkswagens, initially feel unyielding but are supremely comfortable over longer distances.
-Three adults can fit in the back too.
+Three adults can fit in the back too - there's far more space than you'd get in a 3 Series, a C-Class or an A4.
 The boot measures an enormous 586-litres, while the estate gets even more, with 650-litres available under the tonneau.